osqp/qdldl/README.md

 ## The algorithm

-The algorithm is an independent implementation of the elimination tree and factoring procedures proposed in
+The algorithm is an independent implementation of the elimination tree and factorisation procedures outlined in

 > T. A Davis.
 [Algorithm 849: a concise sparse cholesky factorization package](https://dl.acm.org/citation.cfm?id=1114277).
 ACM Trans.
 Math.
 Softw., 31(4):587–591, 2005.